Forest, gold, security, Burkina Faso, Sahel, territorialisation, property, authority, state margins.

 PhD in Geography, University of Edinburgh, UK

 Empirically, since starting my phd, I have been focusing on the production of woodfuel and gold resources in Burkina Faso.
-Both resources have been the subject of ‘formalisation’ policies (of forest management, and of artisanal golmining) which have had unintended effects (the production of inequalities, and localized conflicts).
-Yet these policies also ‘take place’ and grow out of wider international networks of power and authority, involving NGOs and private companies.
-My research focuses on those linkages, with the aim to improve an understanding of the conditions under which unwanted political and development outcomes come about.
+Both resources have been the subject of ‘community-based’ (conservation and consultation) policies that have had the unintended effects of reproducing inequalities (sometimes producing new ones).
+My research focuses on these dynamics, with the aim to foster new ways to think about development and environmental justice.

-At the present, I also work on the question of security, through the case of the ‘kogl weogo’ auto-defense groups that have consolidated in Burkina Faso since 2016.
-This project is a collaboration with sociologist colleagues at the University of Ouagadougou and will end in October 2018.
+I recently started working on a new project on security, through the case of the ‘kogl weogo’ auto-defense groups that have consolidated in Burkina Faso since 2016.
+This project is a collaboration with sociologist colleagues at the University of Ouagadougou and will end in February 2019.

-• Côte, M. and B. Korf (in press) ‘Making concessions: Extractive enclaves, entangled capitalism and regulative pluralism at the gold mining frontier in Burkina Faso’ in World Development
+• Côte, M. and B. Korf (2018) ‘Making concessions: Extractive enclaves, entangled capitalism and regulative pluralism at the gold mining frontier in Burkina Faso’ in World Development

 • Côte, M. (2015) ‘Authochthony, democratisation and forest: The politics of choice in Burkina Faso’ RFGI Working Paper 26.
 University of Illinois, IUCN, CODESRIA.